jhumelsine/jhumelsine.github.io/_posts/2024-01-02-composable-design-patterns-basic-concepts.md

 This means that the same implementation of classes can yield different behavior based upon different compositions of objects instantiated from those classes.
 This is not different behavior via `if` and `switch` statements or feature flags.
 It’s configurable behavior that emerges from object composition rather than different execution paths through traditional code.

 ## Composition Basics
-The Composable Design Patterns are an extension of several Essential Design Patterns such as Command, Strategy, Template Method and a little bit of Adapter.
+The Composable Design Patterns are an extension of several Essential Design Patterns such as [Command](https://jhumelsine.github.io/2023/09/18/command-design-pattern.html), [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html) and a little bit of [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html).
 These patterns feature concrete classes, which implement an interface or extend an abstract class.

 The Composable Design Patterns feature similar concrete classes as well as delegation, except that the delegation is self-referential.
 They delegate to other elements in the design often their root interface or class.

 Here’s a UML class diagram that highlights this self-referential delegation.
 Each of the specific Composable Design Patterns will be slightly different based upon their own contexts than this example, but they will contain similar structures:

-ADD IMAGE HERE
 ![Composable Design Patterns Template](/assets/ComposableDesignPatternsIntroduction.png)

 * `Composable` is self-referential because it both implements `Feature` and delegates to `Feature`.
 That is, it’s a `Feature` class that delegates to the `Feature` interface.
 This is not a circular dependency, even if it feels like it at first.
 Follow the dependency arrowheads connecting `Feature` and `Composable`.
 They both flow from `Composable` to `Feature`.
 This delegate reference is the only new feature.
 If it were removed, we’d have a UML class diagram for Strategy.